 Now, the Cal Club may very well be one of the best golf courses in America if not the world.

-From eight to fourteen, Cal Club may have few matches in the world.
+From 8 to 14, Cal Club may have few competitors in the world.
 Without going into too much detail, it’s simply a great stretch.
-The eighth is a beautiful par-3 with an interesting knoll front right which bounds golf balls on to the green, the ninth is a bold choice in routing with a blind tee shot up and over a ridge, the eleventh is a shorter par-4 sweeping left to a green location that is second to none, twelve is a breathtaking par-3 playing from a tee set beneath the clubhouse to a green set on a ridge line and guarded by some of the more spectacular bunkering on the course and so on.
+The 8th is a beautiful par-3 with an interesting knoll front right bounding golf balls on to the green, the 9th is a bold choice in routing with a blind tee shot up and over a ridge, the 11th is a shorter par-4 sweeping left to a green location that is second to none, 12 is a breathtaking par-3 playing from a tee set beneath the clubhouse to a green set on a ridge line and guarded by some of the more spectacular bunkering on the course and so on.

 Saving you the details of a hole by hole description, it’s enough to say that the 11th green isn’t the only thing that’s second to none about the Cal Club…the entire course is more of the same.

 Kyle Phillips has done a wonderful job of restoring what was and is one of the best golf courses to be found anywhere.
 Width, beautiful bunkering, smart and strong routing, a spectacular property and bold greens all add up to one hec of a course — a remarkable example of golden age architecture.